 Below, are a few process shots along with step-by-step instructions.
 Please reach out or comment if anything seems unclear or if you need any help.

-Add sesame oil and salt to your bowl of cooked rice.
-Place a piece of plastic wrap over a small bowl and fill with rice.
-Remove plastic from bowl and twist into a ball.
+2. In another bowl, add in your cooked rice, sesame oil and salt.
+Combine with a rice paddle.
+Place a piece of cling film over a small bowl and fill it with the rice mixture.
+Remove the piece of plastic wrap from the bowl and twist into a ball.

-Next, you'll want to flatten the rice ball a bit.
-Add about a tbsp's worth of filling to the center of the flattened rice ball.
+3. Next, you’ll want to flatten the rice ball a bit.
+Add about a tablespoon worth of filling to the center of the flattened rice ball.

-Gather all edges of the plastic wrap together and twist and form into a ball again.
+4. Gather all the edges of the plastic wrap together and twist and form into a ball again.
 Repeat this process four more times.
-Optional: roll rice balls in dish filled with black sesame seeds.
+Optional: roll rice balls in dish filled with black sesame seeds before pan frying.

 Hint: do not smash rice balls down with spatula when pan frying them.
 Doing so may cause them to crumble and start falling apart.